Home » Casing » Casing Design Calculations From A To Z

 What Is the Parameters Which Specify Steel Casing Pipes

-You can find a detailed explanation in Casing Pipes Specifications article.
+You can find a detailed explanation in the Casing Pipes Specifications article.

 How To Consider Corrosion Factors in Casing Design?

-In Casing Corrosion, you will identify the casing corrosion mitigation if you have large volumes of H2S and CO2, and also the Sulfide Stress Cracking in detail.
+In Casing Corrosion, you will identify the casing corrosion mitigation if you have large volumes of H2S and CO2 and the Sulfide Stress Cracking in detail.

-Casing must have certain properties in order to achieve its functions in a well.
+Casing must have certain properties to achieve its functions in a well.
 The most important performance properties of casing include its rated values for axial tension, burst pressure, and collapse pressure.

 Casing Design Calculations For Burst Pressure